[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 } from 'aws-cdk-lib';

-// Parameters for this material (change as needed)
+// Educational parameters (change as needed)

 const VPC_CIDR = '10.0.0.0/16';